Jack-Works/async-call-rpc/docs/async-call-rpc.asynccallstrictjsonrpc.methodnotfound.md

 ## AsyncCallStrictJSONRPC.methodNotFound property

-Return an error when the requested method is not defined
+Return an error when the requested method is not defined, otherwise, ignore the request.

 <b>Signature:</b>